 - Table 1.
-Overview of Warmeston OÜ Järvere SBP feedstock profile 'Reporting Period'. - Section 2.4: Flow diagram of feedstock inputs showing feedstock type of 'Reporting Period' - Section 2.5: Quantification of the Supply Base
+Overview of Warmeston OÜ Järvere Factory SBP feedstock profile 'Reporting Period' - Section 2.5 Quantification of the Supply Base

 13.5 Projected figures for feedstock over the next 12 months

 No significant changes in the proportion of the feedstock types is foreseen.